-Perhaps one of the reasons China and India never developed strict definitions of God was because 1) they avoided an inherently flawed or unprovable historical framework like that of the Abrahamic religions, and 2) some of their earliest and most influential thinkers presented clear yet fluid notions about an ineffable God.
+Perhaps one of the reasons China and India never developed strict definitions of God was because 1) they avoided an historical framework like that of the Abrahamic religions, and 2) some of their earliest and most influential thinkers presented clear yet fluid notions about an ineffable God.

 In The Kokinshu, a 10th C. collection of poetry, Ariwara Narihira supplies one of the finest yet most obscure takes on both old age and what comes after.